Add a relationship between tables

 3. Create a relationship

-By creating a relationship ahead of time, you can define how two tables are related rather than allow this to be chosen for you when you or others drag data from those tables onto one metric set.
+By creating a relationship ahead of time, you can define how two tables or other data structures are related rather than allow this to be chosen for you when you or others drag data from those two onto one metric set.

-Start in the Relationships dialog opened for one of the tables as described above, and click Add relationship.
-The Set Up a Relationship dialog is displayed.
+1. Starting in the Relationships dialog opened as described above, click Add relationship to open the Set Up Relationship dialog.

-Click the submit button at the bottom of the dialog to add the relationship.
+6. Click to Save at the bottom of the dialog.

-The new relationship will now be add to the diagram in the Relationships dialog as a user-defined relationship.
+The new relationship will now be added to the diagram in the Relationships dialog as a user-defined relationship.

 4. Using relationships